 But making headway in your recovery, at the expense of other health factors, won't help anyone.

-Step 3 - Managing The Budget For Treatment
+Step 3 - Planning A Budget For Rehab

 Options Beyond Rehab

 AA, NA, and the big book groups have millions of followers and attendees, and have been very successful over the years.
-But at the early stages, it's important to get safe and comfortable professional help to detox.
+But initially, it's important to get professional help to detox safely, and comfortably.

-Step 4 - Read The Only Impartial Reports
+Step 4 - Read The Reviews

 Clinics are reviewed on quality and expertise of their service, staff, and care levels provided.